amrelsagaei/ReDocs/README.md

 1. **Prepare Your File:**
    - Export your API collection from Postman as JSON
    - Save your OpenAPI specification as JSON format
+   - Export Postman Environment files as JSON for variable import
    - Ensure file size is under 10MB for optimal performance

 2. **Import to ReDocs:**